egovelox/blog/posts/puppet.md

 puppet agent --test

 ```
-and you should be done for the install.
+and you should be done for the basic install.

+## Next steps
 You might use the following **puppet docs** to get familiar with this tool :

 Important directories and files